JRappaz/newsteller-react-native/NewsTeller/README.md

 ```
 $ npx react-native run-android
 ```
-For ios a few extra steps are needed:
+For iOS a few extra steps are needed:
 ```
 $ cd ios
 $ pod install